mgoellnitz/dinistiq/README.md

 ```

 If this is still no option, you can - like with external beans - provide instances externally and
-let dinistiq still handler their injections and post construct methods.
+let dinistiq still handle their injections and post construct methods.

 ```Java
 My myNewInstance = new My();